 Back in June of this year, my husband Nick, our 6-year-old son Parker, our dog, and I piled into our Subaru Outback and headed to Cape Cod, Mass., to turn Nick’s family home into a $5,000-a-week vacation rental.

 My husband coaches teachers in New York City’s most underserved schools.
 I’m a journalist with 28 years experience.
 But deep inside our souls we are Chip and Joanna Gaines.
 We are that cute couple from Home Town.
 We are the Property Brothers if the brothers weren’t twins, but rather husband and wife.

 OK, we are none of those things.
 But we do own a very successful vacation property in the Catskills that we fixed up ourselves.

-When the pandemic hit and we found our lives untethered from school, camps, and workplaces (I was especially untethered from a workplace, because I was laid off from my job in June), I turned to Nick and said, “Honey, why don’t we go up to the Cape and fix up your family house to rent?”
+When the stay-at-home orders hit and we found our lives untethered from school, camps, and workplaces (I was especially untethered from a workplace, because I was laid off from my job in June), I turned to Nick and said, “Honey, why don’t we go up to the Cape and fix up your family house to rent?”

 What I should have said was, “Honey, why don’t we go to the Cape and ignore our son for five weeks and work really, really hard and experience very dark, sad moments where we feel like giving up but then pump ourselves back up and make the house gorgeous and rent it out for seven weeks for big bucks and end our stay feeling like rock stars?”